Share your story with the media

 We want to help as many people as possible during their cancer experience – patients, carers, families and communities.
-By raising awareness of what we do in national newspapers, magazines, on TV and in the local press we can reach more people.
+A great way of doing this is by raising awareness of what we do in national newspapers, magazines, on TV and in the local press we can reach more people.

 We rely on personal stories to help us do this as they engage the reader and bring the story to life.
-For example, if we provide research for a newspaper showing that cancer can affect people financially it has more of an impact if it’s accompanied by an emotive quote or story of someone who has been directly affected and helped by us.
+For example, if we provide research for a newspaper showing that cancer can affect people financially, it has more of an impact if it’s accompanied by an emotive quote or story of someone who has been directly affected.

-Your story can encourage those who see it to get help if they are worried they have the symptoms of cancer or may inspire them to donate or fundraise for us.
-Some people who’ve shared their story find it a cathartic experience.
+Your story can inspire people to take action, maybe encouraging those who see it to get help if they are worried they have the symptoms of cancer, or inspiring them to donate or fundraise for us.
+Some people who’ve shared their story find it a really cathartic and helpful experience.
 It makes them feel good to give something back.

 If you have a story that we think will be of interest to the media, a member of the press team will get in touch to explain the process of sharing your story and answer any questions you might have.
-They will ask you a few questions to find out more about your story and ask you to send over some relevant photos.
+They will ask you a few questions to find out more about your story and may ask you to send over some more recent photos.

 If you want to go ahead, the press officer will approach journalists with your story and try to secure you a slot in a magazine, newspaper or on TV.
 If you are happy to appear in that media, with your permission we’ll pass on your contact details to the journalist who will arrange to interview you, usually by telephone.
 We regret that we won’t be able to respond to everyone who emails us but really appreciate you getting in touch.

-Yes, all of the magazines and newspaper ask that the people they interview are pictured.
-Some ask you to send/email them photos to use while others send a photographer to take photos.
+With media opportunities, it is more than likely that they will ask all of the people that the interview to be pictured.
+Some may ask you to send/email them photos to use while others send a photographer to take photos.

-The journalist will try tell you when your story will appear so you can get a copy and tell all your friends.
-We ask the journalists to include information about Macmillan Cancer Support’s campaigns and services and you can feel proud that you’ve helped deliver our message.
+If your story was shared in the media, the journalist should tell you when your story will appear so you can get a copy and tell all your friends.
+We’ll also try our best to get this for you.
+We will also ask the journalists to include information about Macmillan Cancer Support’s campaigns and services and you can feel proud that you’ve helped deliver our message.